koyeung/knockknock/README.md

     $ python knockknock.py

+Please refer to [README.python3.md](README.python3.md) for running on Python 3.

 #### details
 KnockKnock is command line python script that displays persistent OS X binaries that are set to execute automatically at each boot.
 Since KnockKnock takes an unbiased approach it can generically detect persist OS X malware, both today, and in the future.
 It should be noted though, this approach will also list legitimate binaries.
 However, as KnockKnock by default, will filter out unmodified Apple-signed binaries, the output is greatly reduced, leaving a handful of binaries that quickly can be examined and manually verified.